 NSE ELECTRONIC APPLICATION PROCESSING SYSTEM (NEAPS)

-The NEAPS is a web based application designed by NSE for corporates.
-All periodicalcompliance filings like shareholding pattern Corporate Governance Report press releasesannouncements corporate actions etc. are filed electronically on NEAPS.
+The NEAPS is a web based application designed by NSE for corporate.
+All periodicalcompliance filings like shareholding pattern corporate governance report press releasesannouncements corporate actions etc. are filed electronically on NEAPS.

-The Listing Centre of BSE is a web based application designed by BSE for corporates.All periodical compliance filings like shareholding pattern Corporate Governance Reportpress releases etc. are also filed electronically on the Listing Centre.
+The Listing Centre of BSE is a web based application designed by BSE for corporate.
+Allperiodical compliance filings like shareholding pattern corporate governance reportpress releases etc. are also filed electronically on the Listing Centre.